Sneakers and a splash highlight wade in

-Fowler, a former state senator, and Rep. Steny Hoyer (D-Md.
-5th) waded out into the river.
-Upon returning to shore, The two measured 43 inches of water clarity.
+Fowler, a former state senator, and U.S. Rep. Steny Hoyer (D-Md.
+5th), who celebrated his 81st birthday on Sunday, waded out into the river.
+Upon returning to shore.
+The two measured 43 inches of water clarity.

 The length was shorter than last year’s 47 inches, but the second highest since 2015.
 Fowler’s sneaker index has reached the 40-inch plateau just seven times since 1998.